eemurat3/AdvancedC-/README.md

  * anytime you have one object owning another object  pointer you have to do two things
  * 1. Define copy constructor and and copy assigment operator for deep copying
  * 2. Delete copy constructor and and copy assigment operator (we can copy constructor and copy assigmnet operator private), and define clone function

- *<strong> Note :</strong> if you are working with STL containers, STL containers requires there contain need to be copy constructable and copy assignable
+ * <strong> Note :</strong> if you are working with STL containers, STL containers requires there contain need to be copy constructable and copy assignable

+8. Virtual Constructor - Clone() Function
+ * Sometimes you want a virtual constructor.This can be implemented with clone() function.

 * you can find this codes and more at the youtube. youtube link https://www.youtube.com/playlist?list=PLE28375D4AC946CC3